-Compared to the rest of the Kansas City market, the Downtown Kansas City region has higher rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the Kansas City market, the Downtown Kansas City region has more expensive rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 39 listings have come on the market, which means new listings most likley are leasing quickly.
-You'll want to be prepared to make an offer immediately.
-About 5% of the office spaces in the Downtown Kansas City are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+In the last 90 days, 115 listings have come on the market, so you'll want to check back regularly for new listings.
+About 1% of the office spaces in the Downtown Kansas City are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 4,880 sqft, there are still 0 leases below 2,000 sqft.
-Most properties in this area are approximately 3 stories.
-Most buildings in this region were built in 1922 and are Class B.
+Even though the median size is 7,210 sqft, there are still 0 listings below 2,000 sqft.
+Most buildings in this area are around 4 floors.
+Most buildings in this market were built in 1922 and are Class B.

 A large portion of this market is residential, but there's plenty of office_space.
-Manufacturing is the dominant industry in this region.
-Commute by walking is the most popular way to get to work amongst Downtown Kansas City occupants.
+Manufacturing is the dominant industry in this area.
+Commute by walking is the most popular way to get to work amongst Downtown Kansas City residents.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.